Should You Build an Emergency Fund or Pay Off Debt?

 You’re struggling to keep up with high-interest ‘bad’ debt

 Paying down high-interest consumer debt should be your first priority if that debt is draining your income and keeping you from saving money.
 Bad debt siphons money from your monthly budget through interest payments that you’ll never get back.
-A revolving credit card balance, payday loan debt and high-interest personal loan debt can all hold you back from reaching your financial goals.
+Revolving credit card balances, payday loan debt and high-interest personal loan debt can all hold you back from reaching your financial goals.

-By tackling bad debt with a more aggressive payoff schedule, you’re saving yourself money on interest payments and getting rid of debt faster so you can start your emergency fund as soon as possible.
-When you make more than the minimum payment on your credit cards, for example, you’ll save money and pay down your debt faster:
+Additionally, tackling bad debt with a more aggressive payoff schedule can help give you breathing room to start your emergency fund.
+When you make more than the minimum payment on your credit cards, for example, you’ll save money and get out of debt faster.

 The table above shows how consumers can save thousands and pay down credit card debt in a fraction of the time by allocating more income toward debt repayment.
-If bad debt is keeping you from building your savings, you might also consider refinancing high-interest debt with a debt consolidation loan or a balance transfer credit card.
+If bad debt is keeping you from building your savings, you might also consider credit card refinancing or a balance transfer credit card.

 You have a short-term need to improve your credit

 Many life events and milestones require you to borrow money.
 If you plan on purchasing a home, buying a car or pursuing higher education, you’ll more than likely have to take out a loan.
-Consumers with higher credit scores are more likely to receive loan offers with better terms, such as a lower APR.
-If your credit score is on the lower side, you should consider improving it before you take out a loan.
+Consumers with higher credit scores are more likely to receive loan offers with better terms.

 One way to quickly improve your credit score is to pay down debt for a more favorable debt-to-income ratio.
-So if you plan on borrowing money in the near future, whether it’s for a debt consolidation loan or a mortgage, paying down debt to increase your credit score may be a higher priority than building your savings.
+Paying down debt to increase your credit score may be a higher priority than building your savings, depending on your future financial plans.

 When you might (or might not) use your emergency fund to pay off debt

-If your emergency fund has so far gone unused and is continuously growing with accruing and capitalizing interest, you might think it’s needlessly overflowing.
-In this case, do the math to determine if you have more than you need for three to six months of expenses (see emergency fund size, below).
-Yes, it could be wise to apply any extra change in your emergency fund toward your debt obligations, particularly for higher-interest accounts.
+If your emergency fund has gone unused and is growing with interest, you might think it’s needlessly overflowing.
+In this case, do the math to determine if you have more than you need for three to six months of expenses.
+Once you’ve reached three to six months’ worth of expenses in your emergency fund, it could be wise to apply extra funds toward your debt obligations, particularly for higher-interest accounts.

-If your fund is merely funded or not fully funded, on the other hand, borrowing from it to pay down debt is a thornier question.
-Yes, it could help you in the short-term, particularly if an emergency loan payment would stave off a serious consequence like delinquency.
-But doing so would put you at risk of not being able to cover a sudden, unforeseen event like a job loss or hospital trip.
-Whether you’re willing to bear that risk — and have a plan for the potential fallout — is up to you.
+But remember that dipping into your emergency fund can always put you at risk of not being able to cover a sudden, unforeseen event like a job loss or hospital trip.
+Whether you’re willing to bear that risk — and have a plan for the potential fallout, like getting an emergency loan — is up to you.

 How to start building your emergency fund